- Homes for Ukraine

 Because of the difference in the way LIBOR and Term SONIA work, to ensure the fair conversion of existing contracts, a small adjustment is needed to account for this difference.
 Further information about this adjustment (often referred to as a credit adjustment spread) is available on the Bank of England website.

-This reflects the revised methodology that the FCA are proposing be used to calculate LIBOR for a limited period after 31 December 2021.
+This reflects the revised methodology that is being used to calculate LIBOR for a limited period after 31 December 2021.

 6. How has the adjustment been calculated?